 By training, I am a developmental psychologist whose doctoral studies focused on the links between language and cognition.
 Over the years, I’ve had the opportunity to work in a variety of research and academic settings.
 Throughout, I have addressed two primary foci: 1) the fundamental structures and interactions through which children achieve communicative competence, and 2) the ways that research can inform and promote programs and policies related to education and social welfare.
-The courses that I teach within the Educational Psychology program reflect these two themes – Language and Communicative Development, Instructional Issues, and Developmental Psychopathology.
-Issues related to both communicative development and instructional issues are integrated in a seminar that I will offer this spring, Language Processes in Learning and Instruction.
+The courses that I teach within the Educational Psychology program reflect these two themes – normal">Language and Communicative Development, Instructional Issues, and Developmental Psychopathology.
+Issues related to both communicative development and instructional issues are integrated in a seminar that I will offer this spring, normal">Language Processes in Learning and Instruction.

 As a “campus faculty member,” I have teaching responsibilities within the Department of Elementary and Early Childhood Education at Queens College as well as at the Graduate Center.
 My work with pre- and in-service teachers at Queens College instills a highly applied, field-based orientation in my teaching and research.
 One manifestation of this has been an increasing emphasis on the challenges of diversity for teachers and teacher educators.
 Several of the dissertations that I have or am currently supervising reflect this concern, while others address social-emotional processes operating within school settings, such as relational aggression and cyberbullying.